 Tissue collected during a biopsy is sent to the laboratory for evaluation under a microscope after the specimen has been properly prepared for by the pathologist for microscopic analysis.
 The pathologist will determine the type of cells in the tumor which will then determine the type of brain tumor.
 The pathologist will also determine whether the tumor is benign (non-cancerous) or malignant (cancerous), and will grade of the tumor specimen.
 The grading of a brain tumor follows strict criteria for determining how advanced or aggressive the tumor already is at the time of the specimen.
 If the tumor has spread to other parts of the brain, nervous system or body, this will also affect the grade of the tumor.
 Further genetic testing for IDH-mutant, IDH-wildtype, and mutations of the tumor suppressor gene, TP53, which is associated with Li-Fraumeni syndrome, will help determine appropriate treatment.

-The type of tumor, its malignancy status, genetic markers, and grade will allow your team to formulate a treatment plan based on the latest proven techniques to control or cure a brain tumor.
+The type of tumor, such as gliosarcoma or gliomatosis cerebri, its malignancy status, genetic markers, and grade will allow the medical team to formulate a treatment plan based on the latest proven techniques to control or cure a brain tumor.

 Treatment of a glioblastoma Multiforme depends on the location, size, grade of the tumor, overall health, and past medical history.
 High-grade gliomas need to be treated immediately in order to improve survival rate.
 Other malignant glioma tumors, such as an anaplastic astrocytoma should be treated within a short period of time from diagnosis because malignant gliomas have a lower survival rate associated with a delay in treatment.
 For example, secondary glioblastoma, which is a low-grade astrocytoma that can evolve into a higher-grade glioma, has a longer overall survival rate if there is no delayed in its removal.